UK's Boris Johnson fills cabinet with Brexit loyalists | DW | 24.07.2019

 Environment Secretary Michael Gove was moved to the Cabinet Office, where he will be close to negotiations in preparation for a no-deal Brexit.
 The fact that Gove retains a place in cabinet was seen as surprising by some, given that he was responsible for derailing Johnson’s post-referendum leadership bid in 2016, before standing for the leadership himself.

-Johnson is also due to appoint former Vote Leave strategist Dominic Cummings as one of his senior advisers.
+Johnson has also appointed former Vote Leave strategist Dominic Cummings as one of his senior advisers.
 Cummings is widely seen as the man who helped deliver the 52-48 percent vote in favor of leaving the EU.

 rc/se (dpa, AP, AFP, Reuters)